-1. java.awt.
+- 1. java.awt.

-2. java.awt.event.
+- 2. java.awt.event.

 - 3. javax.swing.

 - 4. java.sql.

 - 5. java.util.

 - 6. java.lang.

 Java's Abstract Windowing Toolkit and Swing packages are to create the user interface.
 These packages have all the components necessary to give the application a viewable look.
 These packages contain the Frame, TextField, TextArea, Button, Label, List box, Combo box, Check box, Option button, Horizontal and Vertical Scrollbar, Menu and Popup Menu components.
 The event handling mechanism in these packages is used to handle the events which occur during program execution and respond properly.
 All these components and event handling mechanism have been used in the application to give the flexibility to the user to understand and use the application easily.

-The java.sql package is used for database connectivity and manipulation functionality.
+The java sql package is used for database connectivity and manipulation functionality.
 To connect to the database and to do transactions we need to import this package.

-This project is for student database where students data can be added, deleted, viewed and altered accurately with security.
-All the steps in the source code in Appendix A have been commented to understand the function of each step.
+This project is for Bank system in which user can create, view and altered his account accurately with security.
+All the steps in the source code in Appendix A (Page 67) have been commented to understand the function of each step.